Syed-Yasoob-Ali/Value_Inc_Python_Cleaned_Data/README.md

 ### Value_Inc_Python_Cleaned_Data

-This Python script cleans and enriches Value Inc. retail transaction data to prepare it for visualization in Tableau.
-It calculates key business metrics, extracts client details, and merges seasonal data, producing an analysis-ready CSV for dashboard creation
+This is a Python script that takes Value Inc.’s retail transaction data, tidies it up, and adds extra useful info so it’s ready for a Tableau dashboard.
+It works out important business numbers, pulls out client details, and mixes in seasonal info so the final file is all set for analysis.

-Process Summary
+### What the code does:

-1. Load datasets with Pandas
+1. Opens the data files using Pandas.

-2. Engineer profit, sales, cost, markup, and date
+2. Works out profit, sales, cost, markup, and combines dates into one column.

-3. Extract client details from ClientKeywords
+3. Pulls out client age, type, and contract length from the ClientKeywords column.

-4. Merge seasonal data
+4. Joins the main data with a file that shows which season each month falls into.

-5. Export cleaned CSV for Tableau
+5. Saves the cleaned-up data as a new CSV file you can drop straight into Tableau.